 When it comes to eye issues, it can be tempting to panic and rush to an emergency room or doctor.
-A sty is one eye condition that commonly causes alarm.
-A sty is a red bump that forms on the eye and eyelids when an oil gland or eyelash follicle becomes clogged, causing symptoms like puffy or watery eyes.
+A stye is a commonly eye infection.
+A stye is a red bump that forms on the eye and eyelids when an oil gland or eyelash follicle becomes clogged, causing symptoms like puffy or watery eyes.
 They can be painful and for people that aren’t familiar with them, they may feel that they need immediate medical attention.
-But although there is nothing wrong with exercising caution, oftentimes a sty can be managed just fine with at-home care.
+But although there is nothing wrong with exercising caution, oftentimes a stye can be managed just fine with at-home care.

-Keep reading to learn more about stys, how to treat them at home, and when you should go to the ER for a sty on the eye.
+Keep reading to learn more about stye, how to treat them at home, and when you should go to the ER for a stye on the eye.

-Generally, a sty is a common and relatively harmless condition.
-Follow these tips for safely treating a sty at home:
+Generally, a stye is a common and relatively harmless condition.
+Follow these tips for safely treating a stye at home:

 Apply a warm compress